 - Why should others care?

-Writing out key messages is a best practice for providing more specificity to a brand narrative.
-These are used to provide more clarity to the larger brand narrative.
+Writing key messages is a best practice for providing more specificity to a brand narrative.
+These are used to provide more clarity to the storyline.

-Any marketing campaign is only as strong as its key messages.
-These are the concise phrases that capture the essence of what you’re trying to sell, and they should be at the heart of every ad, piece of content, and interaction with potential customers.
+An integrated digital marketing campaign is only as strong as its key messages.
+These concise phrases capture the essence of what you’re trying to sell, and they should be at the heart of every ad, piece of content, and interaction with potential customers.
 It needs to be the foundation of your customer experience.

 Without clear and concise messaging, your target audience may get confused, and the performance of your digital media campaign will suffer.

 Below is an example of a brand narrative of a fictional photography brand called Photolabs.

 Below is an example of what supportive key messages may look like based on two different audiences.
 Remember, key messages reinforce the brand narrative and work exceptionally well if you have multiple products and audiences.